Kipouralkis/Taxfiler_AssessmentProject/README.md

     If all tests from the test job pass successfully, it builds a Docker image of the application and pushes it to GitHub Container Registry, making it available for deployment in a production environment.

-    - Condition: Runs only if the test job completes successfully (if: success()).
+    - Condition: Runs only if the test job completes successfully.
     - Runs on: ubuntu-latest.

     - Steps: